gravitee-io/gravitee-ui-components/docs/components.md

 the CSS variable.
 Be careful with the {Type} and use the naming convention.
 2. Use the custom property in own css code.
 3. **ONLY** if you want that's the component to be customizable on the portal, you **MUST** add `@theme facet` in "details" section of component documentation.
-4. Run `npm run generate:theme` to check the variable syntax and rebuild `definition.json` defining the default portal's theme.
+4. Run `yarn generate:theme` to check the variable syntax and rebuild `definition.json` defining the default portal's theme.

 ### Types